opensearch-project/sql/docs/user/dql/functions.rst

 Example with only ``field`` and ``query`` expressions, and all other parameters are set default values::

-    os> SELECT lastname, address FROM accounts WHERE match(address, 'Street');
+    os> SELECT lastname, address FROM accounts WHERE matchquery(address, 'Street');
     fetched rows / total rows = 2/2
     +------------+--------------------+
     | lastname   | address            |